uviclibraries/html-css/act-4.md

 - Flexboxes work by separating each element in your HTML page—such as paragraphs, images, `div` sections, or any content—into their own containers, or boxes.
 - The advantage of flexboxes is that they can be be told how to behave and organize themselves, even when viewed with different screen sizes, from desktop computer screens to smartphones.
 - We are going to turn our whole `about.html` page into a "flex container," making the elements within it (our divs, paragraph, and images) separate containers, or boxes.
-- Add the following declaration to your `style.css` page:
+- Within your `body` selector, add the following `display: flex;`
+- Here is my example:

 ```
 	body {